-For 2021 as well, in the context of the Covid-19 emergency, incentive systems and remuneration mechanisms were effective in the actual performance-incentives correlation.
+For 2022 as well, incentive systems and remuneration mechanisms were effective in the actual performance-incentives correlation.

 More specifically, overall remuneration is made of fixed and variable components, the weight of which is correlated with the strategic weight of the position held, and, in the case of certain managers, includes benefits arising under Long Term Incentive (LTI) plans envisaging long-term performance of the company or corporate group to which it belongs.

 All types of variable remuneration, defined both based on incentive plans through objectives linked to the performance of the Bank and the Banking Group, and on a discretionary basis through a process linked to that of performance assessment, are correlated with indicators, which aim at appreciating the weighting of risks of the company or corporate group to which they belong, and are determined taking due account of the risks assumed and the liquidity required to cover ongoing business operations, and with a view to avoiding conflicts of interest.

-The Bank did not apply any derogations from the applicable Remuneration Policy for 2021.
+In 2022, the Bank did not apply any derogations from the Remuneration Policy in force.

-1. Verification of the incentive system 2021 and Long term Incentive 2019
+1. Verification of the 2022 Incentive System and 2020 Long Term Incentive Plan